-Worldwide will respond within fourteen (14) calendar days of receipt a grievance.
-All grievances are investigated directly by the Clinical Director, Leo R. Blatz as soon as reasonably possible.
+Worldwide will respond within fourteen (14) calendar days of receipt of a complaint or grievance.
+All reports are investigated directly by the Clinical Director, Leo R. Blatz, as soon as reasonably possible.
 Upon completion of the investigation, Worldwide will provide the complainant with the results of the investigation.
-Complaints/incidents may be presented orally or in writing.
+Complaints and grievances may be presented orally or in writing.
 Worldwide's 24-hour contact number is 716-821-9001.
-Emphasis is placed on monitoring employee performance to prevent conduct that could potentially disrupt the provision of quality patient care.
+Emphasis is placed on monitoring company and employee performance to prevent conduct that could potentially disrupt the provision of quality patient care.

-All employee, client facility complaints, incident reports or operational difficulties are logged for immediate resolution and future reference.
-The information will be maintained for at least three (3) years after the date on which the complaint is received, or which Worldwide learns of the incident.
-For assignments within the District of Columbia, all records related to incidents and complaints will be made accessible to the Department of Health at all times and will be furnished to the Department of Health immediately upon request.
+Complaints and grievances are logged for prompt resolution and future reference.
+The information will be maintained for at least three (3) years after the date on which the complaint or grievance is received, or upon which Worldwide learns of the incident.
+All records related to complaints and grievances will be made accessible to any regulating body, governing agency, or licensing authority entitled to review the information.

-Upon receipt of any complaints, reports or other incidents from any employee or client, the Clinical Director, and any other staff as appropriate will immediately investigate the situation.
-In many cases, a conference call is requested with the facility to discuss the details of the incident.
+Upon receipt of any complaints or grievances, the Clinical Director and any other staff as appropriate will immediately investigate the situation.
+In many cases, a conference call is requested with the complainant to discuss the details of the incident.
 Scheduled conferences and meetings are strictly adhered to.
-The Clinical Director will be available within twenty-four hours of facility request to meet at facility on any incident deemed "severe" by the client facility.
+The Clinical Director will be available within twenty-four hours of a client facility's request to meet at the facility for any grievance or complaint deemed "severe" by the client facility.

-For staffing assignments within the District of Columbia, Worldwide will report to the appropriate Nursing Board and/or the Department of Health any action taken by, or a condition affecting the fitness to practice of, any licensed employee that might be grounds for enforcement or disciplinary action.
-Worldwide will report any action taken by, or any condition affecting the fitness to practice of, a Licensed Practical Nurse or a Registered Nurse that might be grounds for enforcement or disciplinary action under the Health Occupations Revisions Act to the Board of Nursing within five (5) business days of receipt or development of the information.

-For staffing assignments within the District of Columbia, Worldwide will report any action taken by a Certified Nurse Aide that might be grounds for listing that Individual on the Nurse Aide Abuse Registry to the Department within five (5) business days of receipt or development of the information.
+Worldwide will report to the appropriate regulating body, governing agency, or licensing authority any action taken by, or condition affecting the fitness to practice of, any covered individual or entity that may be grounds for enforcement or disciplinary action.
+Worldwide will report any action taken by, or any condition affecting the fitness to practice of, a licensed employee that might be grounds for enforcement or disciplinary action under any applicable laws, rules, regulations, or standards to the applicable board of licensing or governing body within five business days of receipt or development of the information.
+Worldwide will report any action taken by a licensed or unlicensed employee that might be grounds for listing that individual on any applicable abuse registry within five business days of receipt or development of the information.

-Worldwide will conduct weekly departmental meetings to assure the regulated approach to quality customer service and healthcare needs are satisfied.
-The weekly departmental meetings are held to analyze any new information or variance in the participating institution's needs that their department's encounter on an ongoing basis.
-Proactive "trouble shooting" is the primary focus.
+Worldwide will conduct weekly departmental meetings to ensure the regulated approach to quality customer service and healthcare needs are satisfied.
+The meetings are held to analyze any new information or variance in the participating institution's needs that their departments encounter on an ongoing basis.
+Proactive "troubleshooting" is the primary focus.

-Concerns, complaints, incident reports, turnover, safety, and operational difficulties experienced at all participating institutions during the month are documented.
-The Quality Assurance Report forms are reviewed and discussed monthly at the Quality Assurance Committee meetings.
+General concerns, complaints, grievances, incident reports, turnover, safety, and operational issues are discussed during the monthly Quality Assurance / Performance Improvement Committee meetings.
 Effective problem-resolution methodologies are implemented.
 Proactive prevention procedures are developed and employed.
-The committee strives to continually modify existing procedures and create new approaches to continuously improve customer service.
+The Quality Assurance / Performance Improvement Committee strives to modify existing procedures continually and create new approaches to continuously improve company performance and minimize complaints and grievances.

 The following form is used to receive, record, and investigate complaints and to record, report, and investigate incidents.
-These forms are filed by calendar year.

-Employee Complaint / Incident Form
+Complaint / Grievance Form